uqbar-project/wollok-language/README.md

 ## Changes

 - If you want to propose a change, please [open a new issue](/issues/new).
 Ideally, a new feature proposal should have: a) what do you want to achieve, b) why do you want the new feature, c) (optional) if it could solved with Wollok-side implementation or it could require native implementations, d) (optional, nice-to-have) acceptance tests.
 We have a sort of _consensus_ instead of a bureaucratic committee, and will evaluate and prioritize the proposal.
+Pending task: [add a template](https://help.github.com/es/github/building-a-strong-community/configuring-issue-templates-for-your-repository)
 - Once approved, we should add it to the [changelog file](CHANGELOG.md), which could also be useful in case you need to migrate your examples according to different versions.

 ## Current work